 Other symptoms may include:

 The symptoms of pulmonary emphysema may look like other lung conditions or health problems.
 See a healthcare provider for a diagnosis.

 This device measures how fast you can blow air out of your lungs.
 Cough, inflammation, and mucus buildup can cause the large airways in the lungs to slowly narrow.
-This slows the speed of air leaving the lungs and can be measured by a PFM.
-This measurement is very important in evaluating how well or how poorly the disease is being controlled.
+This slows the speed of air leaving the lungs.
+This measurement is very important in seeing how well or how poorly the disease is being controlled.